Balancingrock/SecureSockets/README.md

 #PRERELEASE!!
 Do not use

 # SecureSockets
 A collection of secure socket layer utilities in Swift using openSSL.

-SecureSockets depends on SwifterSockets.
+Depends on SwifterSockets.

 SecureSockets is part of the 5 packages that make up the [Swiftfire](http://swiftfire.nl) webserver:

 #####[SwifterSockets](https://github.com/Swiftrien/SwifterSockets)

-An extension to SwifterSockets for SSL connections.
+Basic POSIX sockets utilities.

 #####[Swiftfire](https://github.com/Swiftrien/Swiftfire)